v2rayA/v2rayA/README.md

 ## Support

-Ask questions in the [discussions](https://github.com/v2rayA/v2rayA/discussions) and report bugs in the [issues](https://github.com/v2rayA/v2rayA/issues); the maintainer can also be reached at <zakk@gentoozh.org>.
-The documentation site is unavailable; this file and the discussions are the reference.
+Ask questions in the [discussions](https://github.com/v2rayA/v2rayA/discussions) and report bugs in the [issues](https://github.com/v2rayA/v2rayA/issues).

 Do not use this project for anything illegal.